Metacat always shows the https protocol on the dataone base url even it is configured without supporting ssl

 However, they hesitate to configure ssl on their server.
 So we shouldn't assume it is always https.

-#1 Updated by Matthew Jones over 3 years ago
+#1 Updated by Matthew Jones about 4 years ago

 While I support changing/fixing this, I also think that NEON should be using SSL.
 Our base infrastructure at a minimum requires identification of MN and CN nodes to one another (even at Tier 1), and SSL is required for that.
 Running a Metacat server without SSL is just not a very good idea.
 We might even want to consider removing support for non-SSL metacat deployments.

-#3 Updated by Jing Tao over 3 years ago
+#3 Updated by Jing Tao about 4 years ago

 - Status changed from New to Closed